Wrongful Death Complaint

 5.4 Defendant's breach was the direct and proximate cause of the Decedent's fatal injuries.

 5.5 Under Conn.
-Gen. Stat. § 52-555, Plaintiff seeks all damages recoverable by law, including but not limited to:
+Gen. Stat. § 52-555, Plaintiff, as Personal Representative of the Estate, seeks all damages recoverable by law, measured by the loss to the Decedent (not the loss to surviving family members), including but not limited to:

 a.
-Decedent’s loss of capacity to carry on and enjoy life;
+The Decedent's loss of capacity to carry on and enjoy life's activities;

 f.
 Pre- and post-judgment interest as allowed by law.